 Mrs. Coates has accumulated a list of awards throughout the her career in Math.

-In addition to these fine honors, she can show you a trophy case full of awards won by her Math students at community wide competitions.
+In addition to these fine honors, there is a trophy case full of awards won by the SMM Math students led by Mrs. Coates at community wide competitions.